codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 Once you receive the configuration information, you are ready to deposit funds into the borrower's bank account.
 This is also known as *loan drawdown*, and it is a two-step process.

 For each drawdown, [create a bank transaction](/lending/guides/general-loan-writeback#create-bank-transaction) depositing the amount into the lender's bank account to make the funds available for drawdown.
 Then, [create a transfer](/lending/guides/general-loan-writeback#create-transfer) from the lender's bank account to the borrower's bank account.

-(WHY IS THIS THE SEQUENCE?
-SURELY YOU NEED TO DO A BAN TRANSACTION FIRST TO HAVE THE FUND AVAILABLE, AND THEN THE TRANSFER TO MVOE THEM?)

 ```mermaid
     sequenceDiagram